20 Common Myths About Airplanes You Need to Stop Believing

 Yet another toilet myth, and it sucks

 Yes, the toilets suck hard when you flush, Boland admits.
 But is it true that if you flush while sitting down, your insides will get sucked right out of you?
 Heck no. The only way this could ever happen is if you were to somehow "miraculously" form the perfect seal of skin to seat while the flushing were continuous.
 Neither of these is possible.
 In fact, the toilet seats are designed to prevent a perfect seal from forming.
-But that's actually not why public toilet seats are shaped like a horseshoe.

 The cabin air isn't your enemy

 A recent survey conducted by Honeywell found that nearly half of respondents were under the impression that cabin air makes people sick, presumably because it recycles people's germs.
 While Boland admits "the dry cabin air supports germ spread," the fact remains that the air is changed once every three minutes, with "60 percent recycled through hospital grade filters that remove 95 percent of bacteria, and 40 percent dedicated to cooling the computers and cargo holds.
+These are the 11 things traveling on a plane does to your body.

 Pilots don't have parachutes